AnagS2000/ExtendSim/README.md

 The current layout was analyzed to determine production rates, resource utilization, and associated costs.
 Based on this analysis, a new automated layout was proposed, incorporating advanced resource management strategies and automation technologies.
 Using **ExtendSim**, the new layout was simulated to quantify its impact on the number of cars produced and the overall cost efficiency.

+### Current Layout Structure

+The **Buddy Electric manufacturing plant layout** consists of **nine principal stations**, which are:

+1. Suspensions
+2. Dashboard
+3. Elbox
+4. Batteries
+5. Body Work
+6. Interior 1
+7. Interior 2
+8. Doors
+9. Testing

+#### Simulation Process
+- The simulation begins with the input of materials (e.g., the vehicle chassis).
+- The workflow proceeds through several operations, including queue processes (buffers) for each station.
+- Each station has its own **operation time** and **cost** associated with the manufacturing or assembly process.
+- The purpose of this analysis is to quantitatively assess the **viability and efficiency** of the industrial plant.

 ### Proposed Layout Structure

 The proposed layout consists of: